Never negotiate on an empty stomach

 However, it’s the nature of their proposal combined with the reasons why which have many commentators questioning whether they should have been a little more conservative with their ambitions in order to make them achievable.
 The pound signs flashing in front of their eyes, however, may have been a temptation too great to resist, but this is the problem with negotiating on an empty stomach.
 Reason goes out of the window and the people you are negotiating with can see your hand for what it actually is.

-So, let’s play fair though and look at the proposals as to why an extension at all is needed and then why a long one of 6 or 9 months might be necessary.
+So, let’s play fair though and look at the proposals as to why a stamp duty holiday extension at all is needed and then why a long one of 6 or 9 months might be necessary.

 This theory was then extrapolated, to explain that it’s not just any old sales that are going to miss the deadline, it is sales that would normally have made it, but because the stamp duty holiday has been so popular, lawyers, lenders, surveyors are all snowed under and buyers shouldn’t be penalised for the popularity of the scheme.
 I do not accept this argument either.
 Buyers have had 9 months to get their deal over the line, even if it has been busy.
 Busy supply chains are the nature of the beast during a stamp duty holiday, everyone knows that.
 Not a reason to extend.

 Firstly, a survey recently by Aviva, showed that only 13% of buyers in H2, 2020 were influenced to buy by the stamp duty holiday.
 That certainly rings true with why people buy when there isn’t one.
 Babies, new jobs, family, bigger garden, shorter commute are always the reasons people move and buy, not because of a small tax break, and it is small.
-The average house price at the end of 2020 was about £230,000.
+The average house price at the end of 2020 was about £240,000 depending on whose numbers you run with.
 Bear in mind that most First Time Buyers are exempt from paying stamp duty anyway, so this actually only affects home movers.
 Based on that average price, the stamp duty saving is only about £2,100.

 Furthermore, the average purchase price during the holiday has been about £175,000 making the saving even lower than £2,100 and what half decent estate agent wouldn’t be able to negotiate part or all of that from related sales in the chain.
 Most buyers are saving £1,500 or less.
-The fall through cliff edge is the stuff of fairy tales.
+The fall through cliff edge is the stuff of fairy tales, an urban myth that many buyers have come to believe though.

 Anyone would think that a lot of these particular agents had had their bonus plan rolled out for 2021, which had their targets conservatively set knowing that Q2 and part of Q3 were going to be tough, only then to see an opportunity whereby if the government extended the holiday by a few months, they would smash their targets simply as buyers would be queueing up once more, and a whopping bonus was there for the taking at the end of the year.
 Cynical?
 There isn’t an estate agent alive who wouldn’t financially profit quite significantly from an extension which is why many of them signed the petition calling for one, and why they went long on the calls for months and months.
 The longer the better, but therein lies the problem though.